Now streaming on:

-Tricky enough in concept alone.
-But it has been claimed that Cruise "insisted on doing his stunts himself."
+It has been claimed that Cruise "insisted on doing his stunts himself."
 Say what?
 The character Ethan Hunt is seen like a human fly clinging to glass, thousands of feet in the air, and you're telling me we aren't looking at CGI?
 If that's really Tom Cruise, he seems like a suitable case for treatment.

-If it is or isn't, the sequence is one of the most spellbinding stretches of film I've seen.
+If it is or isn't, this movie's Burj Khalifa action sequence is one of the most spellbinding stretches of film I've seen.
 In the way it's set up, photographed and edited, it provided me and my vertigo with scary fascination.
 The movie has other accomplished set pieces as well.
 It opens with Ethan Hunt's breakout from a Russian prison.
 There is a staggering fight scene inside a space-age parking garage where moving steel platforms raise and lower cars, and the fighters jump from one level to another.
 There's a clever scene in the vaults of the Kremlin Archives in which a virtual reality illusion is used to fool a guard.
 And a scene at a fancy Mumbai party in which Indian star Anil Kapoor thinks he's seducing MI team member Jane (Paula Patton) in an elaborately choreographed diversionary technique.

 Ethan and Jane are joined by Mission mates Brandt (Jeremy Renner) and Benji (Simon Pegg) in an attempt to foil a madman named Hendricks (Michael Nyqvist), who has gained control of a satellite and possession of Russian nuclear codes, and wants to start a nuclear war.
 His reason, as much as I understand it, is that life on Earth needs to be annihilated once in a while so it can get a fresh start, and Hendricks is impatient waiting for a big asteroid to come along in his lifetime.